jalvarado1381/HARDS-Analisys/README.md

 3.- Copy the directory "UCI HAR Dataset" to the repository directory HARDS-Analysis

-4.- Once th directory "UCI HAR Dataset" is copied in HARDS-Analysis execute the following:
+4.- Once the directory "UCI HAR Dataset" is copied in HARDS-Analysis directory execute the following in your R console or R Studio:

     source("run_analysis.R")

 ##Data set Source
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones